 SPECIAL NOTE: The offeror shall not disclose their costs in this Submittal Form.
-This Submittal Form shall be kept anonymous and must not contain any names that can be used to identify who the offeror is (e.g., use "Title", "Position", "The Company") and cannot exceed the page limit (as described in Section 4.02).
+This Submittal Form cannot exceed the page limit (as described in Section 4.02).

 SEC.
 4.07 MANAGEMENT PLAN FOR THE PROJECT (SUBMITTAL FORM E)

 Offerors must provide detail that demonstrates the management plan they intend to follow and how the plan will serve to accomplish the work and meet the state's needs.